xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 * `com.kms.katalon.core.windows`

 You can also go to the source code where you set a breakpoint for debugging test scripts.

-> This is the default feature provided by Eclipse.

 ### Decompile Class File for debugging